-The knee length socks that made us look smart.
+The knee-length socks that made us look smart.
 When I think of it, I just want myself to backpedal to that stage.
-A stage where punishments by our teachers were embarrassing, where holding a badge meant the world, when house captain's trust was all you wanted.
+A stage where punishments by our teachers were embarrassing, where holding a badge meant the world, when the house captain's trust was all you wanted.

 There have been so many times when we were caught speaking in Hindi, I remember when Ashmita Gaur was our head girl, I was conversing in Hindi, as she passed by, we realized it and the translation from Hindi to English of the words formerly spoken turned into a funny masterpiece.
 It turned into a “LOL” thing and every one of us snickered intensely.

 There were so many restrictions yet every time we somehow succeeded in paving the way to transform and embrace those restrictions into jolly enjoyment.
 I wonder where those times go; they're old enough to be buried in the coffin.
 Yet they are so strong that their eternalness is just so mighty and so fresh.

 I can never forget how our dance parties with Fanta and Coke used to be.
 Now our parties don't make sense without Marlboro Red and Heineken.Share this quote

 How well done our hair used to be, neatly pinned up and braided, but now all we need is a clutch and we’re ready.
 How changing 10 times a day was of utmost fun, yet now we wake up, brush and go to the college in our night suits.
 I wonder how we tolerated the silence in our dining hall, because now The Big Chill doesn't make sense without being a total ass****.
 Presumably, I wonder how we were scared of the seniors in school and now we aren't even scared of bullet shots.

 How we were told that stranger was someone to be cautious of and how now we attempt to talk to random people at Metro Stations to make them our friends for the time being.Share this quote